Top 5 Examples of PR Campaigns (Step-by-Step Guide)

 10 minute read

 Luckily, the PR landscape in 2019 is nothing like it was 20 or even 10 years ago.
-Back when traditional media was the arbiter of attention, cozying up with editors, writers, and other gatekeepers were the name of the game.
+Back when traditional media was the arbiter of attention, cozying up with editors, writers, and other gatekeepers was the name of the game.

 But digital is now officially the leader, not just the new kid on the block.
 In 2018, Digital surpassed traditional media in daily time spent.
 And digital video was the biggest channel, with an average of 1 hour and 26 minutes of daily media time for U.S. adults.

 So instead of worrying about relations with newspapers, reporters, etc, you can use new PR strategies to get attention on new media.

 PR Campaign #1: Get Included In List & Comparison Posts

 It’s no secret that list posts rule the internet.

 A quick Google search reveals that there are over 22 million posts that start with “3-50 best …..”